Body-camera video shows officer kneeling on man for five minutes before he dies

 “Please don’t do what?” an officer replies.

 Gonzalez just moans in response.
-An officer tells Gonzalez that it seems like he had too much to drink, the video shows.
+An officer tells Gonzalez that it seems as though he had too much to drink, the video shows.

 After Gonzalez has been on the ground for more than four minutes, one officer asks if they can roll him on his side.